Corporate social responsibility

 Statement of Business Principles

 Our Statement of Business Principles sets out our expectations for the responsible management of the Group’s business.
 It was developed in 2002 in consultation with stakeholders, supported by the Institute of Business Ethics.
 The Statement comprises three principles – Mutual Benefit, Responsible Product Stewardship and Good Corporate Conduct – and 18 Core Beliefs which explain in more detail what each principle means for the Group.
-It is available from the Company Secretary and on www.bat.com
+It is available on www.bat.com.

 The Company’s Sustainability Reports and, prior to 2008, its Social Reports have detailed its social, ethical and environmental performance and performance against its commitments each year since the Company’s first Social Report in 2002.
 Sustainability reporting, like the social reporting that preceded it, is conducted using a robust methodology, including independent assurance conducted by Ernst & Young LLP, in line with the AA1000 Assurance Standard (2008).
 Engagement with key stakeholders is a major requirement of the Standard and we have continued to hold independently facilitated and assured dialogue with those stakeholders throughout the year.

 The Company’s sustainability reporting is based on its sustainability agenda, which was developed in 2007 and focuses on five pillars: harm reduction, marketplace, environment, supply chain and people and culture.
-Its aim is to create value for the Company’s shareholders and other stakeholders by addressing the Group’s social, environmental and economic impacts.
+Its aim is to create value for the Company’s shareholders and wider society by addressing the Group’s social, environmental and economic impacts.

 Starting with the 2009 Report, produced in 2010, a single Sustainability Report has been produced for the Group, including balanced scorecards and case studies from some of the Group’s largest markets.
 This approach, together with the information provided on www.bat.com, aims to provide comprehensive coverage of the Group’s sustainability efforts globally.

-In April 2010, the Company published its third Sustainability Report outlining progress in each of the five key elements of its sustainability agenda.
-In March 2011, it is publishing its fourth Sustainability Report, to coincide with publication of this Annual Report.
+In March 2011, the Company published its fourth Sustainability Report outlining progress in each of the five key elements of its sustainability agenda.
+In March 2012, it is publishing its fifth Sustainability Report, to coincide with publication of this Annual Report.

 Corporate social investment